andrewfowlie/thermal_funcs/README.md

 # Mathematica interface

-This is slightly more involved:
+This is slightly more involved.
+This may work:

-    cd src;
-    make
     make math.exe

-You may have to tweak the `makefile` variables `MATH` and `MATH_INC` for the locations of your `wscc` linker and `wstp.h` header file.
+But you may have to tweak the `makefile` variables `MATH` and `MATH_INC` for the locations of your `wscc` linker and `wstp.h` header file.
 Then within Mathematica

     Install["math.exe"];
     Plot[{JB[ysq], JF[ysq]}, {ysq, -100, 100}]